FlatOut 4: Total Insanity

 FlatOut 4: Total Insanity (stylized as FL4TOUT TOTAL INSANITY) is a 2017 racing video game developed by Kylotonn.
 It is the fourth game in the FlatOut series.
+The game received mixed reviews from critics.

 Gameplay

 FlatOut 4: Total Insanity is a racing video game that features local and online multiplayer.
+There are two gameplay options: stunt and race.
+In the stunt mode, you have to perform stunts by driving a car and ejecting the driver.
+For example, in the stoneskipping mode, you eject the driver and try to skip them as far as possible in a pool.
+In the racing mode, you race against bots / others (multiplayer only).
+There is also a party option in the stunt mode where you compete against people in the same room to win the most points.

 Development and release

 FlatOut 4: Total Insanity was developed by French studio Kylotonn and published by Bigben Interactive.
-The game was released on the PlayStation 4 and Xbox One video game console on 17 March 2017, while the Windows version was released on 4 April.
+The game was released for PlayStation 4 and Xbox One on 17 March 2017, while the Windows version was released on 4 April.
+A release date for the VR version of the game was not announced.

 Reception

-FlatOut 4: Total Insanity received "mixed or average" reviews from professional critics according to review aggregator website Metacritic.
+FlatOut 4: Total Insanity received "mixed or average" reviews from critics, according to review aggregator website Metacritic.